Obstetrical Emergencies

 - Assess for cord prolapse when prolonged deceleration follows membrane rupture.

-- Monitor for uterine rupture warning patterns, including abrupt tracing loss and maternal instability.
+- Monitor for uterine rupture warning patterns, including sudden loss of FHR and uterine contractions, late/prolonged decelerations, severe abdominal pain, and maternal instability.

 - Track hemorrhage and coagulation-related signs that suggest evolving DIC or shock.